Lucevar/mw-immersion-mods/chargen.md

 Chargen starts at night during a thunderstorm.
 Makes a surprising amount of difference to the atmosphere!

 [**Chargen Revisited**](https://www.nexusmods.com/morrowind/mods/45510) by Zobator
-Overhauls the census and excise office
+Overhauls the census and excise office and the prison ship.
+Notably does not get rid of the tutorial messages.

 [**Improved Chargen**](https://www.nexusmods.com/morrowind/mods/29817) by InariKettu
 A mod designed for testing other mods - start off at any level up to level 50 with appropriate equipment and spells.